 In the audience, Troyle grinned.

 Suddenly an intense killing aura began emanating from the child and he felt cold sweats running down his back.
 The boy’s presence vanished again, and a blur came at him.

 “GUH!”
 He grunted.

 “How much did you teach him Troyle?!”
 He shouted angrily, barely successful in his struggle to avoid getting hit.
-He was glad for all the times he’d spent sparring with those of the Formless Blades Style.
+He was glad for all the times he had spent sparring with those of the Formless Blades Style.

 The child had just unleashed a blade-form skill: Scarlet Wings.
-A deadly maneuver that incorporates extreme agility to aggressively attack the foe from all sides.
-It is called Scarlet Wings because of the speed which makes it look as if the attacker is flying about the target, as splashes of blood erupts with each slash.
-It leaves the victim in a pool of their own blood, bleeding to death if they weren’t lucky enough to die during the attack.
+A deadly maneuver that incorporated extreme agility to aggressively attack the foe from all sides.
+It was called Scarlet Wings, because of the speed which made it look as if the attacker was flying about the target, splashing wings of blood with each slash.
+It would leave the victim in a pool of their own blood, bleeding to death if they weren’t lucky enough to die during the dance.

 In a battle of equals, there was no true counter to the maneuver except to wait for the opponent to run out of energy.

 The child was far from his equal, but he could do nothing but defend and bide his time against the fleet-footed boy.